METRA-DRL-Project/METRA/README.md

 We will be using Georgia Tech's [PACE ICE](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0042102) cluster for GPU compute resources.
 For any questions: refer to knowledge > all knowledge.
 To connect to the cluster, you need to be on eduroam wifi or be connected to the Global Connect VPN.

-# Steps for Setup
-1. Logging into the cluster: `ssh [gburdell]@login-ice.pace.gatech.edu` and enter your GT password.
+1. Log into the cluster `ssh [gburdell]@login-ice.pace.gatech.edu` and enter your GT password.

-2. Clone the repository.
+2. Clone the repository `git clone https://github.com/METRA-DRL-Project/METRA.git`.
-3. Run `salloc --gres=gpu:A40:1 --ntasks-per-node=1`.
+3. Allocate A40 GPU `salloc --gres=gpu:A40:1 --ntasks-per-node=1`.
+Optionally use A100 or H100.
-- This allocates A40 GPU to you.
-There are many other GPUs which you might be able to switch between (A100 and H100 also work).
 5. Load Conda `module load anaconda3`.
 6. Create conda env `conda create --name metra python=3.8` (3.8 is important… newer versions of python have dependency issues).
 7. Activate conda env `conda activate metra`.
 8. Install dependencies `cd METRA && pip install -r requirements.txt --no-deps`
-9. Run `pip install -e .`
-- If swig not found, run `pip install swig`
+9. Run `pip install -e .` If swig not found, run `pip install swig`
 9. Run `pip install -e garaged`
-- Solving protobuf and joblib error: run `pip install -U protobuf==3.19.4` and `pip install -U joblib==1.2.0`
+10. Solving protobuf and joblib error: `pip install -U protobuf==3.19.4` and `pip install -U joblib==1.2.0`

 ## Setup Mujoco
 10. `cd.. && mkdir .mujoco && cd .mujoco` in the same root directory as METRA.